 (1) Examinations will be essay examinations, consisting of two to five essay questions.
-Questions will be passed out one week prior to each examination.
+Questions will be passed out two weeks prior to each examination.
 The questions may cover material in the book (including the Critical Thinking Questions at the end of each chapter) or in the lectures (or both).
 Each examination will be worth 15% of the total grade, and each (including the final) will focus on one of the four sections of the course; however, for the second and subsequent examinations, knowledge of material covered in prior sections of the course will be assumed.
 Because you will have the examination questions in advance, you will have time to prepare your answers before the examination period (almost like a take-home exam), but the answers must be written in class during the examination period.
 Exams will be closed-book, closed-notes exams.
+Make-up exams: Make-up examinations will be administered during the scheduled final examination period, as described below.
+The questions from which the make-up exam questions are selected will be the same as for the regular exam, but the actual questions included may or may not include any or all of the questions on the regularly scheduled exam.